Wednesday, December 29, 2010

 Arsinoe II King of Lower Egypt

-There is a new study of Ptolemaic queen Arsinoe II the daughter of the founder of Egypt.s Ptolemaic dynasty Ptolemy Soter and sister wife of king Ptolemy II.
-The author of the study Maria Nilson of Gothenburg University have found that the special crown worn in representations of Arsinoe may well represent Arsinoe as a king of lower Egypt.
+There is a new study of Ptolemaic queen Arsinoe II the daughter of the founder of Egypt.s Ptolemaic Dynasty Ptolemy Soter and sister wife of king Ptolemy II.
+The author of the study Maria Nilson of Gothenburg University has found that the special crown worn in representations of Arsinoe may well represent Arsinoe as a king of lower Egypt.